 Java SE 8 or greater is recommended as of now.
 Note that the latest Eclipse installer and packages only support the 64-bit operating system(x64).

-We can install Eclipse by using an installer or by downloading Eclipse packages.
+We can install Eclipse by using an installer or by downloading the Eclipse packages.

-Browse to the following URL on your browser: Navigate to https://www.eclipse.org/downloads/
+To download Eclipse, browse to the following URL on your web browser: https://www.eclipse.org/downloads/

 Select the eclipse version and the operating system that fits.
 You can choose either the exe or package.
 I’m gonna choose the Package for 64 bit Windows 10 platform.